Prospect Hill (New South Wales): Modern history

-Quarrying of the basalt plug at Prospect Hill was well underway by the mid-nineteenth century.
 By the early twentieth century, Prospect Hill land had been acquired by quarrying firms anxious to expand their land holdings near this valuable source of raw material.
+In 1925, the Widemere Quarry Line was a private railway line that began serving the Widemere Quarry at the southern end of the quarry until 1945.
 The bulk of the present CSIRO site was acquired by the Commonwealth in 1946, and a further 15 hectares was acquired in 1963.
 In the early 1950s the site became operational and sheep were pastured for research purposes.
 Prospect Hill was for many years the primary source of road-stone for the city's expanding infrastructure until the reserves of dolerite were exhausted.
 The Greystanes estate was eventually bought by quarrying interests.

 In 1998 Boral reviewed its holdings with a view to future redevelopment as its quarry neared the end of its life.
-SEPP59 was gazetted in 1999 applying to a number of Western Sydney holdings including Greystanes Estate, Nelsons Ridge, rezoning land on the hill's west for employment and on the hill's eastern side for housing and regional open space and providing precinct planning controls.
-Boral developed two precinct plans.
-Holroyd City Council adopted the residential precinct plan in 2002.
-The then Minister for Urban Affairs & Planning took over planning powers for the employment area in November 2000 and approved the Employment Precinct Plan in June 2001, approving subdivision and associated works in the northern employment lands later in June 2001.
-Since, parts of the employment land have been sold and further subdivideed and sold.
-In 2000, the CSIRO site has an area of 57.15 ha and is the primary research centre of the Division of Animal Production, with some 40 buildings and sheds having been constructed over the last forty years.
+The then Minister for Urban Affairs and Planning took over planning powers for the employment area in November 2000 and approved the Employment Precinct Plan in June 2001, approving subdivision and associated works in the northern employment lands later in June 2001.
+In 2000, the CSIRO site has an area of 57.15 ha and is the primary research centre of the Division of Animal Production.

-As at 19 February 2001, The southern portion of Prospect Hill, located within the Boral Brickworks site has been extensively quarried; however the CSIRO site has largely retained its original surface form.
-Archaeological potential high within the CSIRO site.
 Long-term pastoral use on much of Prospect Hill has ensured the site retains its historical links and archaeological potential.
 However, Prospect Hill is under immediate threat from development, which has the potential to impact upon the significance of the site.
-This includes the rezoning of the site as part of SEPP 59 and development for residential/employment purposes, the continual quarrying of the southern portion of the hill; and new development proposals including a proposed flagpole to be erected on Prospect Hill commemorating Federation.
-Various modifications, extensions and refurbishment of buildings within CSIRO research complex over time.
-In 2002 Delfin Lend Lease entered a joint venture with Boral to develop the residential lands.
-This part of the estate is now known as Nelson's Ridge (after Nelson Lawson who owned the Greystanes Estate and commissioned Greystanes House in 1837).
-Nelson's Ridge is being developed by Lend Lease in two stages with the first comprising the northern employment and northern residential lands and the second comprising the southern equivalents.
+This includes the development for residential/employment purposes and new development proposals such as a proposed flagpole to be erected on Prospect Hill commemorating Federation.